Eyesonjune18/Ally/README.md

 The installer script will delete itself automatically when the installation finishes.

 ## Explanation & Usage
-Ally contains five basic commands.
+Ally contains four basic commands.

-### scral
-scral stands for "Script Alias."
-It adds a shell script alias to .bash_aliases.
-Usage: `scral <name of script without .sh extension>`

 ### mkal
 mkal stands for "Make Alias."
 It adds an alias for any executable file to .bash_aliases.
 It will also remove the executable's extension if applicable.